← All Articles

 What is the Dragonfly trophy beat on the Soque?

-The Dragonfly is Bowman's premium private Soque beat — it holds the largest concentration of 24-inch-plus fish, runs a lower angler-per-mile rotation, and is guided only by the most experienced guides.
+The Dragonfly is Bowman's premium private Soque beat — it holds the largest concentration of 24-inch-plus fish, runs a lower angler-per-mile rotation so the water stays fresh, and is guided only by the most experienced guides.
 It's technical water best suited to serious anglers and milestone trips, not a first-time fly angler's introduction.

 Should a beginner book the standard Soque or the Dragonfly?

 Start with standard Soque private water.
 A first-time guided angler can absolutely catch 20-inch-plus fish there by listening to the guide and executing basic drifts.
-The Dragonfly's larger, more selective fish are a return-visit trip after you've fished the Soque a couple of times.
+The Dragonfly's larger, more selective fish reward experience, so it works best as a return-visit trip after you've fished the Soque a couple of times.

 What's included in a Soque private water trip?

-The day rate bundles the private water access, an expert guide, and all gear — rods, reels, flies, waders, and boots — plus instruction.
-You'll need a Georgia fishing license and trout stamp.
-Booking the prime May and late-October windows well ahead is recommended, as they fill first.
+The day rate bundles the private water access, an expert guide, and all gear — rods, reels, flies, leaders, waders, and boots — plus instruction and fly selection for the conditions.
+Full-day trips include a lunch break.
+You bring polarized sunglasses, sun protection, and a Georgia fishing license with a trout stamp.

 Book your Soque private water day